HeathDanni/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+  A closure is a way in which we can limit the scope of our variables.
+Without closures, variables are global and can be accessed by any other code, but with a closure, we can limit where they can be accessed.

 2. Study the following code, then answer the questions below.

 ```js